Simple DIY Commodore C64 power supply solution.

 Well, it's been a little while but the commie is still going well.
 Had a bit of a heart attack when the screen started dimming and flairing sporadically.
 Then realised it was actually the TV!
 Phew!
 I have also bought myself an SD2IEC from Poland.
 The seller on ebay is 'c64fanatic'.
 Excellent product, and including post, was about half the price of competitors!
 If you haven't heard of this device, check it out.
 An SD2IEC can't run everything (for that you need something like the 1541 Ultimate II), but it does do a hell of a lot.
 The latest firmware update allows Maniac Mansion to load, which is great because I've been meaning to check that game out for years.

-chargers out there.
 But then I realised it is rated at 5.3V.
-This is
+This is apparently

 I received an email from Eric:

-your info is quite useful, PAL SNES power supply isn't common on this
+info is quite useful, PAL SNES power supply isn't common on

-side of the ocean, and USA power supply are DC output.
-Getting imported
+this side of the ocean, and USA power supply are DC output.

-PAL power supply won't do well because most houses don't have
+Getting imported PAL power supply won't do well because most

 However NES is quite common, its power supply is 9v ac 1 amp and it's fairly common around here.
 So for USA and Canada C64 users, they could consider using NES power supply insteal of PAL SNES supply.
 Only the original one will work, many of the 3rd party replacement outputs DC only and C64 needs that 60Hz (or 50Hz for PAL) to run properly"